Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 We will bring forward the result of the Decimal (Base 10) Number 255 converted to Binary for a closer look at these two numbers: 11111111.

-Decimal Number 255 needs only 3 digits to write this quantity, but when we convert it into binary it needs 8 binary digits or Bits.
+Decimal Number 255 needs only 3 digits to write this quantity, but when we convert it into binary, it needs 8 binary digits or Bits.
 Earlier, Computer Programs were written using Binary Instructions.
 Look at the example code given below:

 Octal Number System.

-The Octal number system has the number 8 as its base and is known as Octal Numbers.
+The Octal number system has the number 8 as its base and is known as the Octal Numbers.
 Based on the general rule that we have learned, Octal Numbers have digits 0 to 7 (one less than the base value 8) to write numerical quantities.
 Octal Numbers don't have digits 8 or 9.
-This Number System has been devised to write Binary Instructions for Computers in shorter form and to write program codes easily.
+This Number System has been devised to write Binary Instructions for Computers in a shorter form and to write program codes easily.

 For example, an 8-bit Binary instruction looks like the following: